History of Southwest Airlines: 1980s–1990s

 Southwest moved into its current headquarters in 1990.
 The airline had been headquartered at 3300 Love Field Dr, then in the 1820 Regal Row building in Dallas in 1979, by Love Field.
 At that time the headquarters had 256000 sqft of space and about 650 employees.
 The current headquarters facility was built at a cost of $15 million in 1990 dollars.
 In early 1995 the building received an additional 60000 sqft of space.
-As of 2006 about 1,400 employees worked in the three story building.
+As of 2006 about 1,400 employees worked in the three-story building.

 In 1990 the airline registered its aircraft in Houston so it could pay aircraft taxes in Houston, even though corporate headquarters were in Dallas.
 Southwest was not relocating any assets, but Texas state law allowed the airline to choose Dallas or Houston as the city of registry of its aircraft.

-Southwest acquired Morris Air, an airline based in Salt Lake City, Utah, in 1993, paying US$134 million in stock.
+Southwest acquired Morris Air, an airline based in Salt Lake City, Utah, in 1993, paying $134 million in stock.
 After completing the purchase, Southwest absorbed the capital and routes of Morris Air into Southwest's inventory and service, including Morris' Pacific Northwest destinations not previously served by Southwest.
 One founder of Morris Air, David Neeleman, worked with Southwest for a short period before leaving to found WestJet and then JetBlue Airways, a competing airline.

 On March 16, 1995, Southwest created its first website.
 Originally called the "Southwest Airlines Home Gate," passengers could view schedules, a route map and company information at Iflyswa.com.
 Southwest.com was the number one airline website for online revenue, according to PhoCusWright.
 Nielsen/Netratings also reported that Southwest.com was the largest airline site in terms of unique visitors.
 In 2006, 70 percent of flight bookings and 73 percent of revenue was generated from bookings on southwest.com.
 As of June 2007, 69 percent of Southwest passengers checked in for their flights online or at a kiosk.

 Southwest Airlines gained a reputation for "outside the box thinking" and proactive risk management, including the use of fuel hedging to insulate against fuel price fluctuation.
-Some analysts have argued against the style of profit-motivated energy trading Southwest did between 1999 and the early 2000s.
+Some analysts have argued against the style of profit-motivated energy trading Southwest did between 1999 and the early 2000's.
 They suggested that rather than hedging business risk (such as a hedge on weather to a farmer), Southwest was simply speculating on energy prices, without a formal rationale for doing so.